Willie McGinest: 1990 assault trial

 McGinest and teammates Michael Jones and Jason Oliver were charged with battery and false imprisonment when a female USC student accused them of sexual assault on October 15, 1990.
 The incident in question occurred on June 20 of the same year.
 The 23-year-old summer-school counselor said she was dragged into a dormitory room, pinned to a bed, and sexually molested.
 The players contend the woman entered the room voluntarily and was involved in "horseplay".
 On June 15, 1991, the three players, including McGinest, were acquitted of all sexual assault and false imprisonment charges.

 2016 lawsuit

 On September 30, 2016, DeAndre Parks filed a Personal Injury Lawsuit against McGinest.
 The lawsuit claims that McGinest assaulted Parks and threatened him on multiple occasions.
-His representative denied the charges and the suit is still pending.
+His representative denied the charges and the suit was settled in 2020.

 2022 nightclub assault

-On December 9, 2022 at the Delilah nightclub in West Hollywood, McGinest and several of his acquaintances physically assaulted a man who was sitting at a table at the lounge.
+On December 9, 2022, at the Delilah nightclub in West Hollywood, McGinest and several of his acquaintances physically assaulted a man who was sitting at a table at the lounge.
 McGinest can be seen in the video beating the victim and striking the man repeatedly in the head with a glass bottle while the victim was on the floor.
 McGinest was arrested over the incident and charged with felony assault.